BUYING THE FUTURE

 The most influence each of us has on the society we live in, and the future for our children, is what we buy, or even more importantly, what we refuse to buy.
 I trust that others will share as well and cumulatively we can maximize our impact.

-An important first step is recognizing how our sense of being manipulated in a way that we are always “in need.”
+An important first step is recognizing how we are all being manipulated in a way that we feel always “in need.”
 I “need” a new pair of shoes , or whatever.
 We don’t need shoes, in reality.
-There are BILLIONS of human being walking the earth now, barefooted.
+There are MILLIONS of human beings walking the earth now, barefooted.
+There are many that choose to be barefooted, even though they have shoes.
 This is done to us through the media and advertising to a point that we don’t see it, like the air we breathe.

 It’s perfectly human and right for our social economy that you get those new shoes you want.
-Especially when you buy shoes (or whatever) made in the USA and with sustainably sourced materials.
+Especially when you buy shoes (or whatever) made locally [as local as possible] and with sustainably sourced materials.
 That way you help create jobs for your neighbors and abundance and health for all.
 And that, dear friend, is the essence of being a Responsible Consumer.

 We have little choice over our need for water, food and shelter, but when it comes to fulfilling desires, choosing to do so with local or Fair Trade products, made from sustainably produced materials feels good.
 I want to help people become more aware and empowered consumers because I know we can change the world.